miraland-labs/solarti-program-library/docs/src/stake-pool/overview.md

 (maximum 2 days), the user can deposit their stake into the pool using the `deposit-stake` instruction.

-In exchange for their deposit (MLN or stake), the user receives SPL tokens representing their fractional ownership in pool.
+In exchange for their deposit (MLN or stake), the user receives Solarti tokens representing their fractional ownership in pool.
 A percentage of the rewards earned by the pool goes to the pool manager as an epoch fee.